-The board has 2 committees, each composed of the 3 independent trustees:
+The board has 2 committees, each composed of the 4 independent trustees:

 - The Audit Committee oversees financial reporting, including the Funds' financial statements.
-It serves as the liaison with the Trust's independent auditor, Ernst & Young (at October 1, 2022).
+It serves as the liaison with the Trust's independent auditor, Cohen & Co (as of April 1, 2025).
 The Committee will meet at least 3 times a year. - The Governance Committee manages the process of recruiting new trustees.
 In addition, it establishes policies for the Morningstar Fund Trust and the board, coordinates the board's annual self-assessment process and organizes orientation for new trustees.
 The Committee will meet at least once annually.